 Travis Linnemann, author of Media and Crime in the U.S.

 Marc Schuilenburg is the author of Hysteria, which Alex Vitale, author of The End of Policing, called “A powerful insight into the rise of reactionary right-wing politics rooted in fear, anger, and frustration sweeping the US and much of the rest of the world”.

-Marc works at VU Amsterdam on the edge of sociology, philosophy and criminology.
+Marc is Professor of Digital Surveillance at Erasmus University Rotterdam and Assistant-Professor Criminology at VU Amsterdam.
 He is the author of the critically and publicly acclaimed books The Securitization of Society (NYU-Press, 2015) and Mediapolis (010-Publishers, 2006).
-His PhD on the workings of security assemblages in urban environments, was awarded the triennial Willem Nagel Prize by the Dutch Society of Criminology.
+His PhD on security assemblages in urban environments was awarded the triennial Willem Nagel Prize by the Dutch Society of Criminology.
 He has been a visiting professor in New York (John Jay College, 2013) and Ipswich (University Campus Suffolk, 2014-2020).